 When searching for a service or product online, users are more likely to choose one of the top five suggestions that the search engine shows them.
 SEO helps you rank higher in search results and garner more visibility online, making potential customers more likely to click over to your site and convert.

-To put it simply—if potential customers can’t find your website, sales opportunities are being missed.
-SEO increases your organic search engine traffic, in turn increasing the number of visitors your page sees each day.
-This directly correlates to an increase in sales—because the more relevant people that see your site, the more likely you are to sell to them.
+To put it simply—if potential customers can’t find your website, you miss out on sales opportunities.
+SEO increases your organic search engine traffic, in turn increasing the number of visitors your website sees each day.
+This directly correlates to an increase in sales—because the more relevant people see your site, the more likely you are to sell to them.

-The better your SEO score is, the higher you’ll appear on search engines like Google and Bing.
-While ranking higher on Google is appealing to all brands because on increased visibility, a secondhand benefit is the trust you gain with potential customers.
+The better optimized your site is, the higher you’ll appear on search engines like Google and Bing.
+While ranking higher on Google is appealing to all brands because of increased visibility, a secondary benefit is the trust you gain with potential customers.
 Users tend to defer to the recommendations that a search engine generates, so having a higher position for the keywords a user is searching for will, in turn, solidify your product or service as trustworthy in the user’s mind.

-A well-optimized website clearly communicates what product or service is being offered, how to obtain it and answers any questions surrounding it.
-By catering the site build to the user’s experience, search engines like Google and Bing are able to easily pull the information they need to then relay to users.
-If a user struggles to navigate your site, chances are that search engines do as well.
+A well-optimized website clearly communicates what product or service is being offered, shows how to obtain it, and answers any questions surrounding it.
+User experience is a major ranking factor for Google.
+This means that by catering the site to appeal to search engines like Google and Bing, you’re also catering it to the user’s experience.
+This means both search engines and users are able to easily get the information they need.
+On the other hand, if a user struggles to navigate your site, chances are that search engines will as well.

-There’s no doubt about it—SEO is key to the growth of your brand.
+There’s no doubt about it—SEO carries a lot of importance for the growth of your brand.
 As we mentioned above, the higher you rank on a search engine for a variety of high-volume keywords, the more organic (aka non-paid) web traffic your site will receive.
 It’s as simple as that.

 What Are the Main Elements of Search Engine Optimization?